-The copy machine in Johnson 291D is to be used only for copying materials that are clearly related to a faculty research project, or to copy course materials for the course in which the student is a TA.
-Graduate students may not use the CSS copy machine to copy any personal material such as classroom notes, term papers, books, theses, etc. When in doubt, consult your advisor.
+The copy machine in the Johnson Hall Business Center is to be used only for copying materials that are clearly related to a faculty research project, or to copy course materials for the course in which the student is a TA.
+Graduate students may not use the copy machine to copy any personal material such as classroom notes, term papers, books, theses, etc. When in doubt, consult your advisor.
 Copy machines available for personal use on campus are located at the Fischer Ag Science Library (Johnson Hall Annex) and at Cougar Copies in the CUB.